BeaconCMS/beacon/guides/recipes/deploy-to-flyio.md

 ## Deploy

-Beacon is designed to minimize deployments as much as possible but eventually you can trigger new deployments by running:
+Beacon is designed to minimize deployments as much as possible, but eventually you can trigger new deployments by running:

 ```sh
 fly deploy